jennyfothergill/getting-started/wiki/pages/How_to_start_a_new_project.md

 ### 1. Make a new folder

-  To keep things organized, I like to make a new folder for each project in a `Projects` folder in my home, so if you wanted to name your project something like `dna_cg` for a coarse-grain DNA project, you would use this command:
+  To keep things organized, make a new folder where you'll keep your projects (I use a `Projects` folder in my home), so if you wanted to name your project something like `dna_cg` for a coarse-grain DNA project, you would use this command:
   ```
   mkdir ~/Projects/dna_cg
   ```